yyouyang12/AlcoholConsumption/README.md

 # The Relationship Between Health Conditions and Alcohol Consumption

+## Statement
+Please go to [AlcoholConsumption_EDAV](https://github.com/yyouyang12/AlcoholConsumption_EDAV) to see the latest version of this project

 ## Overview
 This project explores the intricate patterns and relationship between health conditions and alcohol consumption.
 With the growing pressures of modern life, many individuals turn to alcohol as a means of coping with physical and emotional stress.
 While this provide short-term relief, it can exacerbate health problems over time, leading to a vicious cycle.